Embracing Uncertainty in "Small Data" Problems: Estimating Earthquakes from Historical Anecdotes: Introduction

+Previous efforts to reconstruct pre-instrumental earthquakes have varied from a focus on the use of geological evidence (see \cite{monecke20081,sieh2008earthquake,jankaew2008medieval,meltzner2010coral} for example) to the use of historically recorded (but not instrumental) accounts \cite{okal2003mechanism,bryant2007cosmogenic,LiuHarris2014,harris2016waves,reid2016two,fisherharris2016,GrNgCuCi2018,Cummins2020,PranantyoCummins2020} as well as some combination of the two types of uncertain data (see \cite{martin2019reassessment} for one example).
+Most of these efforts, particularly those directed toward using historical records, have relied on a combination of physical intuition and a restricted number of forward simulations to match the observational data.
+Qualitative comparisons are then made to the historical (or geological) record, and a heuristic choice is made as to the ``best'' forward simulation that fits the data.

-In this paper, we apply the Bayesian approach to inverse problems \cite{kaipio2005statistical,stuart2010inverse,gelman2014bayesian} to address this issue.
-A Bayesian framework is a natural fit because the chief problem we face is uncertainty in the data; the resulting posterior distribution will therefore provide estimates of the most likely values of, but also the uncertainties that surround, the seismic parameters we would like to estimate, e.g., the magnitude and location of the historical earthquake in question.
-Here the numerical resolution of partial differential equations (PDEs) describing tsunami wave propagation provides a ``forward map'' which can be ``inverted'' starting from our historical data to develop the posterior distribution.
-While the Bayesian framework has been used in the past to address problems in seismicity (see \cite{bui2013computational,martin2012stochastic,giraldi2017bayesian} for a few examples), our study is the first that we know of to apply the approach to inference of pre-instrumental events.
-Our focus here is on an initial case study concerning the reconstruction of the 1852 Banda arc earthquake and tsunami in Indonesia detailed in the recently translated Wichmann catalog of earthquakes \cite{harris2016waves,wichmann1922earthquakes} and from contemporary newspaper accounts \cite{newspaper}.
-We refer the reader to \cite{ringer2021methodological}, which describes the approach to estimating the 1852 event from a more geological perspective, as well as to the graduate thesis \cite{ringer2020method}.
+In this paper, we analyze the problem of reconstructing historical earthquakes from accounts of tsunamigenic impact using a Bayesian framework \cite{tarantola2005inverse,kaipio2005statistical,stuart2010inverse,gelman2014bayesian}.
+The Bayesian perspective is a natural fit because the chief problem we face is uncertainty in the data; the resulting posterior distribution will therefore provide estimates of the most likely values of, but also the uncertainties that surround, the seismic parameters we would like to estimate, e.g., the magnitude and location of the historical earthquake in question.
+Here the numerical resolution of partial differential equations (PDEs) describing tsunami wave propagation provides a ``forward map'' which can be ``inverted'' to adequately estimate the posterior distribution.
+While the Bayesian framework has been used in the past to address problems in seismicity (see \cite{bui2013computational,martin2012stochastic,giraldi2017bayesian} for a few examples), the approach first outlined in \cite{ringer2021methodological} and further used in \cite{paskett2024tale,wonnacott2024methodological} is the first that we know of to apply this methodology to pre-instrumental seismic events.
+The purpose of this article is to summarize this approach, and to present statistically validating estimates that verify the accuracy of this reconstruction and the consequent posterior distribution.